swelljoe/swelljoe.com/content/post/the-trickiest-thing-about-perl.md

 Perl 5.20 (finally) added subroutine signatures to core Perl (there have been CPAN modules to add it for many years, but they were rarely used, and often had some tradeoffs in performance or correctness).
 I won't go into detail about them, but will mention that they don't fundamentally change how one passes around complex data in Perl.

 With signatures, arrays and hashes are still greedy or "slurpy", in that they'll suck up all the rest of your arguments, no matter what other variables are in the signature after the greedy variable.
-And, the arguments are still passed to the function as a list of values.
+And, the arguments are still passed to the function as a list of scalars.

 For example (you'll need Perl 5.20 or above for this example, you can use [plenv](https://github.com/tokuhirom/plenv) or [perlbrew](https://perlbrew.pl/) to easily install newer Perl versions in your home directory):